Angular-Wave/angular.ts/CONTRIBUTING.md

 - If we suggest changes, then:

   - Make the required updates.
-  - Re-run the AngularJS test suite to ensure tests are still passing.
+  - Re-run the AngularTS test suite to ensure tests are still passing.
   - Commit your changes to your branch (e.g. `my-fix-branch`).
   - Push the changes to your GitHub repository (this will update your Pull Request).